NBA coaches hoping for chance to bring family to bubble - WHIZ News

 The league worked with Disney officials as well as health authorities to determine how many people could be safely allowed inside the so-called bubble.
 The restart began with 22 teams; only eight remain, and the population drop allows room for family members and in some cases additional team staff to enter the bubble.

-Spoelstra said the league’s head coaches simply want the NBA to consider the request and revisit the policy.
-He hasn’t seen his wife and two young sons since the Heat left for Lake Buena Vista two months ago.
+Spoelstra hasn’t seen his wife and two young sons since the Heat left for Lake Buena Vista two months ago.

 “We’re not in the military.
 We don’t have a background in this,” Spoelstra said.
 “I miss my family dearly.
 These are extraordinary times and this is an extraordinary opportunity here in this bubble.
 So, I get it.
 This is not easy.”